 In a crowded marketplace without differentiation, your efforts for finding illustration jobs are useless.

 You don't have to compete with other illustrators for the most common types of illustration jobs.

 You know the ones:

 Most illustrators find themselves in “red ocean” conditions.
-In constant competition against each other for a share of the same marketplace.
+In constant competition against each other looking for the same editorial and children's illustration jobs.

 When you look for new, uncompetitive spaces, you’re going to adventure into a “blue ocean”.